 _____ 10.
 If I ask my subordinates for their ideas or advice, they most certainly will think I am weak, and as a consequence, respect me less as a manager.

 Well, how did you do?
 Have you learned something about motivation?
-In my next blog post, let’s review these questions one at a time and see what we can learn about motivation.
+In my next article, let’s review these questions one at a time and see what we can learn about motivation.